Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Proof of Lemma

 To prove (\ref{eq:zerocluster}) we introduce a renormalization scheme.

 {\bf STEP 2.
-Renormalization.}\\ $\bullet$ {\bf New notation and a first bound.} We start by introducing a fair amount of new notation.
+Renormalization.}\\ $\bullet$ {\bf New notation and a first bound.} We start by introducing new notations.
 We fix integers $R>1$ and $L_0>1$, both to be determined and we introduce an increasing sequence of scales via

 Moreover, for $i\in\Z^d$, we introduce a sequence of increasing boxes via